North Korea warns of nuclear showdown, calls Pence 'political dummy'

 North Korea has long cited Libya's case as the reason it needs nuclear weapons.
 Less than a decade after Moammar Gadhafi agreed to abandon its nuclear aspirations in a deal with the United States, he was ousted from power and killed with the help of NATO-backed forces.

+Adam Mount, the director of the Defense Posture Project at the Federation of American Scientists, believes Pence's comments were the "most explicit regime change threat yet" from the Trump administration.

+"The Libya analogy is deliberately inflammatory.
+It never applied to North Korea and is useful neither to convey resolve or to set expectations on nuclear issues," he told CNN in an email.

 Choe called Pence a "political dummy" for comparing Libya to North Korea.
-She said that Libya's nuclear program was in its early stages when it came to the negotiating table, while North Korea has spent years developing its nuclear weapons.
+She noted that Libya's nuclear program was in its early stages when it came to the negotiating table, while North Korea has spent years developing its nuclear weapons.

+Pence has been vocal critic of North Korea and its human rights abuses.

+While representing the United States at the Winter Olympics in South Korea earlier this year, he brought along the father of Otto Warmbier, an American university student who was imprisoned in North Korea and died shortly after his return to the United States in a vegetative state.
+At the opening ceremony, he chose to ignore Kim Yo Jong, Kim Jong Un's sister, when sitting feet away from her.

 Analysts believe that Choe, a diplomat who focuses on the US-North Korea relationship, is a rising star in North Korea's Foreign Ministry.
 She was reportedly promoted to vice minister earlier this year.

-Trump and Kim are set to meet in Singapore on June 12 for the first-ever meeting between a sitting US President and North Korean leader, but the North Koreans have expressed displeasure over recent comments by the United States and joint military exercises between Washington and Seoul.
+Trump and Kim's summit will be the the first meeting between a sitting US President and North Korean leader, but the North Koreans have expressed displeasure over recent comments by the United States and joint military exercises between Washington and Seoul.

-Trump said Tuesday that the meeting could be delayed, but both sides appear to be moving ahead with the planning process
+Trump said Tuesday that the meeting could be delayed, but both sides appear to be moving ahead with the planning process.

 Top White House officials are expected to travel to Singapore this weekend to work with the North Koreans on logistical and agenda items.
+The North Koreans are also expected to blow up the tunnels at their nuclear test site in the coming days -- a promise Kim made when he met with South Korea's Moon Jae-in at the end of April.

 Speaking alongside his Chinese and Japanese counterparts in Washington, US Secretary of State Mike Pompeo told reporters he's hopeful about the prospects.